ryardley/pdsl/README.md

 - [x] Fast

-## Predicate functions are just easier with PDSL
+## Validating your data is easier with PDSL

 Creating predicate functions in JavaScript is often verbose, especially for checking the format of complex object types.
 We need predicate functions all the time when filtering an array, validating input, determining the type of an unknown object or creating guard conditions in TypeScript.